superleo/pocketCloud/README.md

       --------------       ----------------       ---------------
                                  ^
                                  ^
-                                 | disk attched to PC
+                                 | cable or network
                                  |
             ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-            ^  disk holds the docker images   ^
+            ^  the docker images storage      ^
             ^                                 ^
             ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Disk attached to a host is accessed by the docker engine.
+Storage mounted by the host is accessed by the docker engine.
 Users queries the application list from the docker engine.
 User can request docker engine to start any application from the docker images